wrupah/epi-workspace/README.md

 In order to install the ePI application, we need to follow a list of steps presented below.

 The installation procedures are differentiated into three different environment types:
-1. Shared network - used for Dev, QA and Prod
+1. **Shared network** - used for Dev, QA and Prod
-2. Standalone network - used for Sandbox
+2. **Standalone network** - used for Sandbox
-3. Local installation - used by Developers
+3. **Local installation** - used by Developers

 The first two environment types include referenced repositories with reference implementations based on Terraform and Helm for Kubernetes.

 If you have trouble installing the *epi-workspace*, please try to follow the guide provided on [PrivateSky.xyz](https://privatesky.xyz/?Start/installation)

+### Shared Network

+#### Infrastructure setup

+In a first step the basic infrastructure needs to be provisioned.
+This includes:

+- Network
+- Kubernetes
+- Kubernetes tools
+    - Calico
+    - Load balancer controller
+    - Tigera

+There are different approaches to install this setup within AWS, Azure or similar.
+This documentation provides a **terraform based installation in AWS incl.
+AWS EKS** which can be adapted for further use in Azure or similar.

 ### Step 1: Clone the workspace